 IVPN won’t break the bank, with monthly subscription fees starting at just $6 for two devices and $10 for seven, as well as discounted options for groups.
 Let’s take a closer look.

-Sure, IVPN may not be one of the cheapest VPNs, but with prices going as high as $15 a month, it’s not the most expensive, either.
+For our IVPN review, we purchased a Pro subscription.
+Sure, IVPN may not be one of the cheapest VPNs, but with prices going as high as $10 a month, it’s not the most expensive, either.
 Along with either two or seven devices, we could use as many different servers as we wanted to with IVPN, making it a great choice for frequent travelers.
 It certainly simplified things that each subscription allowed access to all servers (even though there weren’t a huge number of servers to begin with, but that’s another story).

 Can I Try It For Free?